Kilmar Abrego Garcia meets with Maryland senator in El Salvador, weeks after mistaken deportation

 The Trump administration has pushed back, arguing it's up to El Salvador to decide whether to return Abrego Garcia — an argument an appeals court called "shocking" on Thursday.
 The government has also alleged Abrego Garcia is linked to Salvadoran gang MS-13, citing a confidential informant, though his attorneys have denied that allegation and noted Abrego Garcia has not been charged or convicted of any crimes.

 Abrego Garcia, 29, was born in El Salvador but entered the United States illegally in 2011 at the age of 16.
 He was arrested outside a Maryland Home Depot in 2019, but a judge barred the government from deporting him to El Salvador, warning he could be persecuted by gangs in his home country.
-Years later, in March 2025, he was detained by immigration agents in Maryland and sent to the Salvadoran detention center.
+Years later, in March of this year, he was detained by immigration agents in Maryland and sent to the Salvadoran detention center, known as CECOT.

+Abrego Garcia's case is at the center of a controversial push by the Trump administration to send scores of migrants — including accused members of MS-13 and Venezuelan gang Tren de Aragua — to CECOT using the 1798 Alien Enemies Act, which allows the president to deport citizens of an enemy nation during an "invasion or predatory incursion."
+The gambit has been challenged in court, with opponents decrying conditions in CECOT and arguing the government is denying migrants the right to due process.
+A "60 Minutes" report found most of the 238 Venezuelans sent to CECOT on several planes last month had no apparent criminal record.
+But the Trump administration has defended its use of the law, arguing it is cracking down on gang violence.

-Van Hollen's meeting with Abrego Garcia came after the senator was turned away Thursday at a military checkpoint near the prison in El Salvador.
-He said he was about three kilometers from the notorious supermax prison, known as CECOT, when he was stopped by soldiers, who he said were ordered to prevent him from going toward the prison.
+Van Hollen's meeting with Abrego Garcia came after the senator was turned away Thursday at a military checkpoint near CECOT.
+He said he was about three kilometers from the notorious supermax prison, when he was stopped by soldiers, who he said were ordered to prevent him from going toward the prison.

 Van Hollen left for El Salvador on Wednesday, intending to check on Abrego Garcia's well-being.
 He provided updates on his journey.